SpaiR/StrongDMM/README.md

 ## FAQ

+**Q.** My anti-virus software detects something suspicious in the editor binaries.
+It it ok?<br>
+**A.** Yes.
+It's a false positive reaction to the way how Golang (development language) creates binaries.
+Don't download executables from unverified sources.
+If you have any concerns, than validate your executables with `sha256` hashes available on the [release](https://github.com/SpaiR/StrongDMM/releases/latest) page.
+Read more: https://go.dev/doc/faq#virus

+**Q.** But how can I trust executables on the release page?<br>
+**A.** Executables are built in the [CI](https://github.com/SpaiR/StrongDMM/actions/workflows/ci.yml) pipeline.
+You can verify the process by yourself or build executables manually from a source code.

 **Q.** How to uninstall the editor?<br>
 **A.** StrongDMM does't have any installation.
 Thus, no specific "uninstall" required as well.
 Delete the execuable and, if you want to remove editor data, its directory on OS.